 Article Submission Fee: 00 (EUROS)

-Authors, institutions and funding bodies will be charged with publication fee for each published article and the fee range is 185 (EUROS) per page.
-For each colour plate, an additional 275 (EUROS) will be charged.
+Authors, institutions and funding bodies will be charged with publication fee for each published article and the fee range is 175 (EUROS) per PDF page after the manuscript will be accepted for publication.

 PREPARATION OF THE MANUSCRIPT: